craiggua/NaturalLanguageGen/README.md

 Note, separately 4, 5 and 6 above can also be done in [TensorBoard](https://www.tensorflow.org/tensorboard/get_started).

-A few sample outputs showing results for the  simple neural network:
+Below are a few sample outputs showing results for the simple character based NLG code:
 ![A few sample outputs](https://github.com/craiggua/NaturalLanguageGen/blob/main/sample_output/LanguageGenChars_simplemodel_results.PNG)